 Simmons, Charlene (2016), "A Marriage of Friends or Foes: Radio, Newspapers, and the Facsimile in the 1930s," Journal of Broadcasting and Electronic Media 60.3, 1-15.

-Simmons, Charlene (2012), "Will You Be on Our Board of Directors, We Need Help: Media Corporation, Environmental Change, and Resource Dependency Theory," Journalism and Mass Communication Quarterly 89.1, 55-72.
+Simmons, Charlene (2012), "Will You Be on Our Board of Directors, We Need Help: Media Corporations, Environmental Change, and Resource Dependency Theory," Journalism and Mass Communication Quarterly 89.1, 55-72.

 Simmons, Charlene (2011), “Converging Competitors?: Board Interlocks in the Changing Media Landscape,” Journal of Media Economics 24.4, 201-213.